A painful beauty: The history of foot binding in ancient China

 Why did they do it?

 Despite the physical toll it took on women, foot binding persisted for centuries.
-It was seen as a sign of femininity and refinement, and women with bound feet were considered more desirable in marriage.
+It was seen as a sign of femininity and refinement, and women were often seen as more delicate and graceful.

 Foot binding also became a way for families to demonstrate their wealth and social status, as only families who could afford to have their daughters stay indoors and not work in the fields could afford to bind their feet.